borisrakovan/dtu-mlops-project/reports/README.md

 We strived to use the full extent of the git workflow, including branches and pull requests.
 Specifically, we handled the development of each feature in a separate branch, and merged it into the main branch using a pull request.
 Furthermore, we used the "review" feature of GitHub to review each other's code and discuss additional modifications before merging it into the main branch.
+Because we have at this moment not deployed an operational version of the repository, we refrained for using a dev branch.
+If the repository were used in production we would have implemented a dev branch in between the main branch and the (short-lived) feature branches, merging the feature branches with dev and only merging dev with main upon large relevant changes and after thorough testing.
-An example scenario could be:
+An example scenario in our collaborative workflow could be:
 1. Group member **A** is assigned the task of implementing wandb logging.
 2. **A** creates a new local branch `add-wandb` and starts implementing the feature.
 3. **A** pushes the changes to the remote branch.